Museum on the Mound

 What is the history of The Mound in Edinburgh?

 The Mound in Edinburgh is an artificial hill situated between the New Town and the Old Town.
 It was created between 1781 and 1830 using around one and a half million cartloads of earth dug from the foundations of the New Town.
-This was a solution to connect the recently built New Town to the Old Town which was separated by the Nor Loch, a large marshy loch.
+This was a way to bridge the Nor Loch, a sizable marshy loch that separated the recently constructed New Town from the Old Town.

 The Mound became an important thoroughfare, and several key institutions were established there, including the National Gallery of Scotland and the Royal Scottish Academy.